Master of Policy and Governance

 - Advanced academic principles are investigated through applied tasks such as case studies and field trips.

 - In collaboration with strategic partners, a panel of experts from outside the University will provide real-world informed mentoring of participants.
 Mentors will come from organisations such as the New Zealand Parliament and Business Trust, Local Government New Zealand, the Department of the Prime Minister and Cabinet | Te Tari o te Pirimia me te Komiti Matua, The Treasury | Kaitohutohu Kaupapa Rawa, and the McGuinness Institute NZ.

 - UC's Department of Political Science and International Relations has attained national and international visibility for the strength of its teaching and academic research.

-- UC has particular expertise in policy processes and community leadership in New Zealand-Pacific contexts, in East and Southeast Asia and in science, environment and technology policy.
+- UC has particular expertise in policy processes and community leadership in Aotearoa New Zealand–Pacific contexts, in East and Southeast Asia, and in science, environment, and technology policy.

 You are also required to meet UC's English language requirements.